What you need to know about salmonella

 Signs and symptoms

 Anyone can get salmonellosis.
-Symptoms typically appear about 12 to 72 hours after infection and include diarrhea that may contain blood, stomach cramps, vomiting, and fever.
+Symptoms typically appear six hours to six days after infection and include stomach cramps, vomiting, diarrhea that may contain blood, and fever.
 Those who are more vulnerable can develop severe symptoms, including dehydration that requires intravenous fluids.

 Severe infections occur more frequently in infants and young children, seniors, and people with weakened immune systems.

-In serious cases, a Salmonella infection can spread to other areas of the body.
-If it reaches the bloodstream, it can catch a ride to other parts of the body.
-Other organs can become infected including the bones, joints, or linings of the brain and spinal cord.
+In serious cases, a Salmonella infection can spread through the bloodstream to other areas of the body, including organs.
+The bones, joints, or linings of the brain and spinal cord can become infected.

 You need to see a healthcare provider (HCP) if you suspect food poisoning and you develop concerning symptoms, like: